voloved/pokeemerald_fork/README.md

  ![Example](https://i.imgur.com/KSMvc0h.png)
  ## Not Yet Versioned
  - Razor Wind buffs Attack if using original damage catagories rather than always buffing Special Attack.
+ - Leech Life is buffed to its Gen VII stats.
  - Using Infinite Rare Candy on field as registered item now fades into party menu.

  ## v2.3.2